ethereum/ethereum-org-website/public/content/security/index.md

 # Ethereum security and scam prevention {#introduction}

 Rising interest in cryptocurrency brings with it growing risk from scammers and hackers.
-This article lays out some best practices to help mitigate these risks.
+This article lays out some best practices to mitigate these risks.

 <Divider />